rembold-data-engineering-master/HW4_FDE/Problem2.md

 ```

 ## Part E
-How many unique combinations of race and gender have no corresponding superheros?
+How many unique combinations of race and sex have no corresponding superheros?
 - **Answer:**
 ```sql